 An ideal integration with the Shipping API enables the following:

-Please note that in order to use the Klarna Shipping Assistant you may have to adjust your Checkout integration.
-More info about that in this section.
+Please note that to use the Klarna Shipping Assistant, you may have to adjust your Checkout integration.
+More info about that is in this section.

 This section describes how to authorize requests from the Klarna Shipping Assistant.

-User has entered the checkout and Klarna tries to obtain authentication from the Integrator.
+The user has entered the checkout, and Klarna tries to obtain authentication from the Integrator.

-Communications between the Klarna Shipping Assistant and the Integrator need to be authenticated using a bearer token scheme.
-This means each request has a header like this:
+Communications between the Klarna Shipping Assistant and the Integrator must be authenticated using a bearer token scheme.
+Consequently, each request has a header like this:

 <token> is a secret string provided by the Integrator.
 To obtain it, Klarna Shipping Assistant calls

 POST /auth with credentials provided by the Merchant.
-This is the payload:
+This is a payload example:

-We recommend the Integrator to give a unique token per merchant, and to let the token expire after a reasonable time (1h is a good duration).
+We recommend the Integrator give a unique token per merchant and let the token expire after a reasonable time (1h is a good duration).
 If the Klarna Shipping Assistant provides an old or wrong token to a call other than

 POST /auth, the Integrator must answer with HTTP 401 (Unauthorized).
 If the Klarna Shipping Assistant provides the wrong credentials to